Adsorbate Motors: Tricking Microscopic Reversibility on Surfaces

 Motor Concepts

 Different motor concepts will be used to controllably modulate the potential energy surfaces and address the key challenges in the field of molecular machines at surfaces.
-A variety of highly defined surfaces will be employed, and novel adsorbate motors, molecules that achieve motor functionality only when joined together with a surface, will be studied.
+A variety of highly defined surfaces will be employed, and novel adsorbate motors—molecules that achieve motor functionality only when joined together with a surface—will be studied.

 Advanced Control

-1. It will yield elementary understanding of molecular motors with extremely high spatial (pm) and temporal (fs) resolution.
+AMOS addresses both fundamental research and technological aspects.
+It will yield elementary understanding of molecular motors with extremely high spatial (pm) and temporal (fs) resolution and investigate model systems for future applications with insight at the single-molecule level.

-4. It will study these systems also under environmental conditions in view of steered flow processes at the solid-liquid interface.
+It will explore collectivity to amplify motor activity by cooperative effects in precisely defined assemblies and will study these systems also under environmental conditions in view of steered flow processes at the solid-liquid interface.

-Specific chemical interactions will realize transport and delivery of single or few atoms cargo with individual motor molecules, a fundamental step towards bottom-up construction of matter by molecular machines.
+Specific chemical interactions will realize transport and delivery of single or few atoms of cargo with individual motor molecules, a fundamental step towards bottom-up construction of matter by molecular machines.

 Financiële details & Tijdlijn